I was watching the film Deja Vu last night when my wife asked me, “Haven’t we seen this before?”

 You pierced my skin with doubt.

-Bleeding from your disbelief, I filled an empty leather canteen with my tears, handed it to you, and walked the desert sands alone.
+Bleeding from your disbelief, I filled an empty leather canteen with my tears, handed it to you, and walked the sands alone.

 so much coffee